Fentanyl: Gupta

-The Gupta (or 'one-pot') method starts from 4-Piperidone and skips the direct use of 4-ANPP/NPP; rather, the compounds are formed only as impurities or temporary intermediates.
-For the first half of 2021, the U.S. Drug Enforcement Administration found the Gupta method was the predominant synthesis route in their samples of seized fentanyl.
+The Gupta (or 'one-pot') method starts from 4-piperidone and skips the direct use of 4-ANPP/NPP; rather, the compounds are formed only as impurities or temporary intermediates.
+For the first half of 2021, the US Drug Enforcement Administration found the Gupta method was the predominant synthesis route in their samples of seized fentanyl.
 In 2022, Braga and coworkers described a synthesis of fentanyl involving continuous flow with photoredox catalysis that uses reagents similar to the ones described for the Gupta procedure.

 Suh

 The Suh (or 'total synthesis') method skips the direct use of piperidine precursors in favor of creating the ring system in situ.

 History

 Fentanyl was first synthesized in Belgium by Paul Janssen under the label of his relatively newly formed Janssen Pharmaceutica in 1959.
 It was developed by screening chemicals similar to pethidine (Demerol) for opioid activity.
 The widespread use of fentanyl triggered the production of fentanyl citrate (the salt formed by combining fentanyl and citric acid in a 1:1 stoichiometric ratio).
 Fentanyl citrate entered medical use as a general anesthetic in 1968, manufactured by McNeil Laboratories under the brand name Sublimaze.

 In the mid-1990s, Janssen Pharmaceutica developed and introduced into clinical trials the Duragesic patch, which is a formulation of an inert alcohol gel infused with select fentanyl doses, which are worn to provide constant administration of the opioid over 48 to 72 hours.
 After a set of successful clinical trials, Duragesic fentanyl patches were introduced into medical practice.

-Following the patch, a flavored lollipop of fentanyl citrate mixed with inert fillers was introduced in 1998 under the brand name Actiq, becoming the first quick-acting formation of fentanyl for use with chronic breakthrough pain.

-In 2009, the US Food and Drug Administration (FDA) approved Onsolis (fentanyl buccal soluble film), a fentanyl drug in a new dosage form for cancer pain management in opioid-tolerant subjects.
-It uses a medication delivery technology called BEMA (BioErodible MucoAdhesive), a small dissolvable polymer film containing various fentanyl doses applied to the inner lining of the cheek.

-Fentanyl has a US Drug Enforcement Administration (DEA) Administrative Controlled Substances Code Number (ACSCN) of 9801.
-Its annual aggregate manufacturing quota has significantly reduced in recent years from 2,300,000 kg in 2015 and 2016 to only 731,452 kg in 2021, a nearly 68.2% decrease.